Deep Face Restoration: A Survey: Literature Survey

 Compared with accurately estimating face landmarks or semantic maps directly from low-quality images, it is easy to localize facial components (not landmarks).
 Thus, another line of geometric prior based methods~\cite{yu2018face,kalarot2020component,shen2020exploiting,yasarla2020deblurring,kim2021progressive} is to take advantage of features of the facial component in human faces, \eg eyes and nose, as the prior information.
-Typically, MTUN~\cite{yu2018face} is one representative method that contains two branches.
-The first branch is used to super-resolve face images.
-The second branch is designed for estimating facial component heatmaps, where four heatmaps are employed to represent four components (\ie eyes, nose, mouth, and chin) of a human face.
-MTUN shows that utilizing information of facial components in low-quality face images can further improve the performance of face restoration.
-Recently, Yu \etal \cite{yu2022multi} make the first attempt to take full advantage of multi-geometric priors ( \ie semantic-level parsing maps, geometric-level facial heatmaps, reference-level facial dictionaries, and pixel-level degraded image information) in the proposed network to guide face restoration.
+For example, MTUN~\cite{yu2018face} is a representative two-branch method.
+The first branch performs face super-resolution.
+The second branch estimates facial component heatmaps.
+It uses four heatmaps to represent the eyes, nose, mouth, and chin.
+MTUN shows that using facial component information from low-quality face images can further improve face restoration performance.
+Recently, Yu \etal \cite{yu2022multi} make the first attempt to use multi-geometric priors to guide face restoration.
+Their network leverages semantic parsing maps, facial heatmaps, facial dictionaries, and pixel-level degraded image information.
 In contrast to the previously mentioned methods that focus on using 2D priors, Hu \etal \cite{hu2021face} make the first attempt to embed 3D priors into networks for general face recovery tasks.
 Compared with 2D priors, 3D priors can integrate parameter descriptions of face attributes (\eg identity, facial expression, texture, illumination, and facial pose) to provide 3D morphological knowledge and further improve the face restoration performance.